 Should You Join a Musicians’ Union?

-The freelance and diverse nature of our job makes it quite hard, and sometimes confusing, to deal with all the admin and legal aspects of it.
+The freelance and diverse nature of our job makes it quite hard and sometimes confusing to deal with all the admin and legal aspects of it.
+A musicians’ union takes the workload off as well as provides some safety and credibility.

 Unless you’ve been living under a rock, you’ll be aware of how difficult it can be to make a decent living as a musician.